Wednesday, December 11 , 2024

 The OYO Hotel, formerly known as the Columbia Inn Motel, is located at 602 N.W.
 Frontage Road, right beside Interstate 5 as it passes through Kalama.

-In the years since the rock ‘n’ roll legend’s visit on the way to Seattle’s 1962 World’s Fair, the 40-room motel changed hands and became the site of frequent police and emergency calls, said Dan Polacek, spokesman for the Port of Kalama.
+In the years since the rock ‘n’ roll legend’s visit on the way to Seattle’s 1962 World’s Fair, the 40-some-room motel changed hands and became the site of frequent police and emergency calls, said Dan Polacek, spokesman for the Port of Kalama.

 The port purchased the 0.9-acre property through a trustee’s sale at the Cowlitz County Courthouse for about $1.4 million in July.
 The port closed the hotel 20 days later.